 Finally, make sure you can see what's behind your trailer as you travel.
 Make sure your external mirrors can adequately offer you the view you need for safety.

-Another sometimes unfortunate thing you will have to contend with during your holidays is weather.
-Driving during heavy rain, during wind storms, or even when the sun glare is in your direct sightline can impact your ability to drive safe.
+Another sometimes unfortunate thing you will have to contend with during your holidays is the weather.
+Driving during heavy rain, wind storms, or even when the sun's glare is in your direct sightline can impact your ability to drive safely.

 You may think there is nothing to worry about when driving on a sunny day.
 However, the sun can create driving safety issues during your vacation if you are not prepared: